lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 ## Abstract

-The Quiescence feature introduces a mechanism to pause event creation in Hedera networks during periods of no transaction activity, optimizing resource usage in low-volume networks.
+The Quiescence feature introduces a mechanism to pause event creation in Hiero networks during periods of no transaction activity, optimizing resource usage in low-volume networks.
 By halting event generation when no non-ancient, non-consensus transactions exist and fully signed blocks are achieved, Quiescence minimizes network traffic, computational overhead, and long-term storage of event data and system transactions.
-This feature is particularly advantageous for private or low-traffic Hedera networks, reducing operational costs and enhancing scalability.
+This feature is particularly advantageous for private or low-traffic Hiero networks, reducing operational costs and enhancing scalability.

 Quiescence maintains compatibility with existing consensus mechanisms, ensuring no impact on network security, performance, or functionality.
 This HIP details the quiescence conditions, mechanisms for pausing and resuming event creation, and implementation considerations, including impacts on mirror nodes and SDKs.
-By prioritizing efficiency across the transaction lifecycle, Quiescence aligns with Hedera’s commitment to sustainable, high-performance distributed ledger technology.
+By prioritizing efficiency across the transaction lifecycle, Quiescence aligns with Hiero’s commitment to sustainable, high-performance distributed ledger technology.

 ## Motivation

-Current Hedera network specifications mandate continuous event creation and gossip, even in the absence of transaction activity, to maintain consensus and network state.
+Current Hiero network specifications mandate continuous event creation and gossip, even in the absence of transaction activity, to maintain consensus and network state.
 While robust for high-traffic networks, this approach is inefficient for low-volume or private networks, where prolonged periods without transactions are common.
 The constant generation of events and blocks in such scenarios produces redundant data, consuming significant bandwidth, computational resources,